flyingmachine/brave-clojure-web/content/concurrency.md

 (binding [*troll-thought* nil]
   (println (troll-riddle 2))
-  (println "DELICIOUS HUMAN: Oooooh!
+  (println "SUCCULENT HUMAN: Oooooh!
 The answer was" *troll-thought*))

 ; => TROLL: Time to eat you, succulent human!
 ; => SUCCULENT HUMAN: Oooooh!
 The answer was man meat

-;; The var returns to its original value outside of `binding`:
+;; The var returns to its original value outside of binding:
 *troll-thought*
 ; => nil
 ```

 There are probably real-world uses for this feature, too.
+By the way,
+notice that you have to pass `#'*troll-thought*` (note the `#'`) and
+not `*troll-thought*` to the function `thread-bound?`.
+This is because
+`thread-bound?` takes the var itself as an argument, not the value it
+refers to.

+Now that you know the mechanics of dynamic binding, let's have a look
+at some its subtleties.

 #### Per-Thread Binding